dsolimando/elemento/README.md

     - The perfect place for setting up event listeners, timers, or other stateful logic

 2. **Render Phase**:
-    - Returns a function that produces HTML based on reactive properties
+    - Returns a function that produces HTML based on reactive attributes and properties
-    - Re-executes whenever observed attributes or internal state changes
+    - Re-executes whenever observed attributes, reactive properties, or internal state change
     - Has access to both external properties and internal state

 This approach allows for clean separation of concerns while maintaining reactivity.
 The setup phase creates an encapsulated environment for each component instance, with private state that's preserved between renders.